 TAC Appeals, TAC Recommendation Oppositions, and ERCOT Recommendation OppositionsU.
-Any ERCOT Member, Market Participant, PUCT staff, the Reliability Monitor (as defined in ERCOT Protocol Section 2.1), the Independent Market Monitor (as defined in ERCOT Protocol Section 2.1), the North American Electric Reliability Corporation Regional Entity (as defined in ERCOT Protocol Section 2.1), or ERCOT may: (a) appeal a TAC action to reject, defer, remand or refer a matter that would have proceeded to the Board for consideration had it been recommended for approval by TAC, and requires a TAC recommendation as part of the approval process, directly to the Board (“TAC Appeal”); or (b) submit written comments requesting a Board action to reject, defer, remand, or refer a matter that is before the Board for consideration, and requires a TAC recommendation as part of the approval process(“TAC Recommendation Opposition”); or (c) submit written comments opposing a voting item recommended by ERCOT staff that does not require a TAC recommendation prior to Board action (“ERCOT Recommendation Opposition”).
+Any ERCOT Member, Market Participant, PUCT staff, the Reliability Monitor (as defined in ERCOT Protocol Section 2.1), the Independent Market Monitor (as defined in ERCOT Protocol Section 2.1), the North American Electric Reliability Corporation Regional Entity (as defined in ERCOT Protocol Section 2.1), or ERCOT may: (a) appeal a TAC action to reject, defer, remand or refer a matter that would have proceeded to the Board for consideration had it been recommended for approval by TAC, and requires a TAC recommendation as part of the approval process, directly to the Board (“TAC Appeal”); (b) submit written comments requesting a Board action to reject, defer, remand, or refer a matter that is before the Board for consideration, and requires a TAC recommendation as part of the approval process, other than Revision Requests for which written comments shall be submitted to the Board pursuant to Section 8.4 above (“TAC Recommendation Opposition”); or (c) submit written comments opposing a voting item recommended by ERCOT staff that does not require a TAC recommendation prior to Board action (“ERCOT Recommendation Opposition”).
 Board consideration of TAC Appeals and TAC or ERCOT Recommendation Oppositions will be conducted pursuant to the process and timelines provided in this Section VIII.

 UAdvance Notice of TAC Appeals, TAC Recommendation Oppositions, or ERCOT Recommendation OppositionsU.
 It is the policy of the Board that important arguments and information relating to a TAC Appeal or a TAC or ERCOT Recommendation Opposition be available to the Board in writing far enough in advance to enable informed decisions on such matters.
 The Board may discount arguments and information that are provided out of time and/or that were not provided to TAC.